weizhou0/SAIGE-QTL-doc/docs/quickstart.md

 Please refer run all steps following this page: **[All Steps using Batch Running](https://weizhou0.github.io/SAIGE-QTL-doc/docs/genomewide-eQTL.html)**.

-Docker and Singularity users may simply modify the prefix to (`docker run -v ${WKDIR}:/data wzhou88/saigeqtl:latest` or `singularity exec --bind /data:/data saigeqtl_latest.sif`) to use same option flags denoted in the commands in the webpage linked above.
+Docker and Singularity users may simply modify the command prefix to (`docker run -v ${WKDIR}:/data wzhou88/saigeqtl:latest` or `singularity exec --bind /data:/data saigeqtl_latest.sif`) to use same option flags denoted in the commands in the webpage linked above.

 **💡 Tip**: Repeat for each chromosome (chr1-chr22, chrX)